skellis46/slipbox/literature notes/Haraway - Symbiogenesis, Sympoiesis, And Art Science Activisms.md

 > Critters are at stake in each other in every mixing and turning of the terran compost pile.
 We are compost, not posthuman; we inhabit the humusities, not the human-ities.
 Philosophically and materially, I am a compostist, not a post-humanist.
 Beings—human and not—become with each other, com-pose and decompose each other, in every scale and register of time and stuff in sympoietic tangling, in earthly worlding and unworlding.
 All of us must become more ontologically inventive and sensible within the bumptious holobiome that earth turns out to be, whether called Gaia or a Thousand Other Names.47 [@haraway-2017-symbiogenesis p.M45]

-- look up Haraway's multispecies storytelling - it's in "Staying with the trouble" (PDF in bibliography folder)
+- look further into Haraway's multispecies storytelling in "Staying with the trouble" (PDF in bibliography folder)

 ---